 The 44-year-old TV personality currently works for ESPN as a member of the Monday Night Countdown and Monday Night Football broadcast crew.
 She's previously worked as a field reporter for NFL Network on NFL Weekly Countdown, NFL Total Access and NFL GameDay Morning.
 Beisner has also done work for NFL.com Fantasy Live and worked a pregame show at a Super Bowl.

 Before working at NFL Network, ESPN and ABC, she spent time on the Speed Channel, Altitude Network, NBC, CBS, Fox Sports Net and for professional teams like the Denver Nuggets, Colorado Avalanche and Colorado Mammoth.
+Most notably, she worked as a feature reporter for "The Best Damn Sports Show" and co-host of "The Vista" on Altitude Network.

 She's a Former NFL Cheerleader